jds691/Twig/README.md

 # Twig

+> [!IMPORTANT]
+> Twig is not supported by me anymore due to the complexity required to maintain it for relatively little pay off.

 Twig is a WIP lightweight game library powered by JavaFX.
 It is the most cursed API I have ever created.

 Twig's features were built to facilitate a simple game project for my University course and as such are not the most